 Its primary role is to help address the shortage of doctors and allied health professionals in country areas.
 It delivers joint undergraduate teaching and postgraduate research spaces that will enhance and support the expansion of the science program for the Faculty of Science and Technology, and complement the School of Medicine as part of the Faculty of Health, Medicine, Nursing and Behavioural Science.

 Within a three-storey atrium separating the east and west wings of the building, a full-height cascading steel staircase acts as a social space inside, while wrapping out along the north and east elevations to shelter a wintergarden, as part of a dual facade–thermal buffer.

 Rohan Wilson, Director

 Our architecture for the REACH building is all about the yin and yang of two counterbalanced volumes of concrete and steel.
 Here, the concrete anchors the laboratories, while steel is the superstructure for administration and recreation spaces.

-Sustainable design elements include naturally lit and ventilated atrium, acting as a thermal chimney through its ceiling louvres, while being heated via a basement thermal rock store.
-Long life, loose fit materials were used for durability, look and feel, as well as low maintenance, and life-cycle carbon footprint.
+Sustainable design elements include a naturally lit and ventilated atrium, which acts as a thermal chimney through its ceiling louvres, while being heated via a basement thermal rock store.
+Long life, loose fit materials were used for durability, look and feel, as well as low maintenance, and life cycle carbon footprint.

 Steel Profile Magazine